-perience with the mental health community has probably not proven beneficial for the youth (or for the community).
+Like many non-delinquent adolescents, the VJO is generally resistant to participating in a therapy program.
+This resistance is understandable, since the youth is not usually a voluntary self-referral.
+By implication, his past experience with the mental health community has probably not proven beneficial for the youth (or for the community).
 Undoubtedly, the VJO has been evaluated on several occasions by court-appointed psychiatrists and psychologists.
 The youth rarely has had (or wanted) an opportunity to establish an ongoing relationship with the evaluating professionals.
-At the time of the evaluations, the VIO predictably may have been defensive, or even openly uncooperative.
-So the court-appointed evaluator - in an attempt to complete a timely and accurate evaluation - naturally describes the youth as "angry," "poorly socialized," "disadvantaged" (in some manner), "resistant," and "defensive."
+At the time of the evaluations, the VJO predictably may have been defensive, or even openly uncooperative.
+So the court-appointed evaluator - in an attempt to complete a timely and accurate evaluation - naturally describes the youth as ''angry,'' ''poorly socialized,'' ''disadvantaged'' (in some manner), ''resistant,'' and ''defensive.''

 The VJO also tends to have an unsuccessful history in a therapy or counseling program prior to his court commitment.
 Ironically, the youth may realize that he has broken the law, violated community norms and perhaps even his own familial or personal values.
 The youth understands that society is angry at him.
-Unfortunately, all too often therapy is offered to the youth as a "last chance" to straighten out.
+Unfortunately, all too often therapy is offered to the youth as a ''last chance'' to straighten out.